aditheking/AmiMatch/README.md

 ## 📱 About AmiMatch

-AmiMatch is a modern, intuitive matchmaking application specifically designed for university students.
+AmiMatch is a modern, intuitive application specifically designed for university students.
 Built with the latest Android technologies and powered by Firebase, it provides a secure and engaging platform for students to discover and connect with like-minded peers within their academic community.

 ### ✨ Key Features